shaiss/agapi/tests/RUN_TESTS.md

    - Contains unit, integration, and end-to-end tests
    - Serves as a reference but not actively maintained

-> **Note:** The current development and testing focus is on the CommonJS-based tests in the root directory, which provide more straightforward API validation with fewer dependencies.
+> **Note:** The current development and testing focus is on the CommonJS-based tests in the `tests/api` directory, which provide more straightforward API validation with fewer dependencies.

 ## Current Status (As of April 2025)